smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ## Customization of kernel, grub parameters, and tuned profile

-OpenNESS Experience Kits provide an easy way to customize the kernel version, grub parameters, and tuned profile.
-For more information, refer to [the OpenNESS Experience Kits guide](https://github.com/otcshare/specs/blob/master/doc/getting-started/openness-experience-kits.md).
+Converged Edge Experience Kits provide an easy way to customize the kernel version, grub parameters, and tuned profile.
+For more information, refer to the [Converged Edge Experience Kits guide](../../getting-started/converged-edge-experience-kits.md).